msabbott/OE-CPD/README.md

 At present, there is no offical documentation or usage instructions.
 This will follow, with examples in due course.

+For the moment, please see the file "example.p", in order to view a well-documented example of how to use the tool.

 Requirements
 ============